solarwinds/solarwinds-snap-agent-docker/README.md

   kubectl create secret generic papertrail-publisher-settings -n kube-system --from-literal=PAPERTRAIL_HOST=<REPLACE WITH PAPERTRAIL HOST> --from-literal=PAPERTRAIL_PORT=<REPLACE WITH PAPERTRAIL PORT>
   ```

 * [task-logs-k8s-events.yaml](examples/event-collector-configs/task-logs-k8s-events.yaml) file configures the Kubernetes Events Log task.
 This config contains `plugins.config.filters` field with specified filter.
-With this example filter event collector will watch for `normal` events in `default` namespace.
+With this example filter event collector will watch for `Normal` events in `default` namespace.
 Depending on your needs, you can modify this filter to monitor other event types, or other namespaces.

   ```yaml
   version: 2